 Top Tips for Safe and Pretty Pedicures

-After you've refused the most dangerous pedicure procedures, you should make sure:
+After you've refused the most dangerous pedicure procedures, make sure you:

 - Tell your pedicurist to trim your nails at the corners—instead, ask him or her to trim them straight across, or with a slight curve.
 This will help lower your risk of getting an ingrown toenail.